Carcer City (band): History

-On 7 May 2016 the band signed to Staysick Recordings, a notable independent American record label for metal based in Sacramento, California, United States.
-The record label is owned by Chris Fronzak, vocalist of Attila.
-Other bands on this label include Capture, Bury Tomorrow, Chelsea Grin and Crystal Lake.
-They announced a new album called Infinite//Unknown and released a music video of the same name.
+On 7 May 2016 the band signed to Staysick Recordings and announced a new album, Infinite//Unknown, and released a music video of the same name.
 The construction of this album, from chord progression to track placement was partly done based on the vocalist's unique condition called Synesthesia which causes him to write and arrange music in colours.

-Aaron Matts from Betraying The Martyrs features on the track 'Perceptions'.
+Aaron Matts, from Betraying the Martyrs, features on the track "Perceptions".
 The album was met with positive reviews from critics.